If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 When you’re boiling your water, you can’t be certain that you’re making your water safe for drinking.
 Using a water filter, on the other hand, can be a lot more of a reliable option.
 Look for filters that have been certified by the NSF/ANSI for removing certain contaminants, and you can know for sure that you’ll effectively remove these contaminants.

-Using a water filter to purify water is an energy-saving alternative to boiling.
+Using a water filter to clean your water is an energy-saving alternative to boiling.
 Most water filters just need water pressure or gravity to operate.
 You won’t need electricity to improve the quality of your water.

 Multiple Options to Choose From